On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A theory of mixing enhancement number based on mixing time

 \section{A theory of mixing enhancement number based on mixing time}

-For a low drag injection system based on the shock impingement mixing enhancement strategy, \citet{marble1990shock} proposed a characteristic scaling time as:
+For a low drag injection system based on a shock impingement mixing enhancement strategy, \citet{marble1990shock} proposed a characteristic scaling time as:

 which shows a strong dependence on the shock Mach number.
 By increasing the shock Mach number from 1.10 to 1.30, the total pressure losses are still small, and the mixing time can be reduced by three, which is promising in supersonic combustion problems.
-However, this Mach number scaling only considers the passive scalar stirring effect from the vortex, but not the compression and SBV enhanced stretching contribution as analysed in $\S$\ref{subsec: VD model}.
-Here, we further decomposed (\ref{eq: t_b*}) and (\ref{eq: t-s*}) to a Mach number dependence expression to illustrate the mixing enhancement contribution from shock strength and variable density effect.
+However, this Mach number scaling only considers the passive scalar stirring effect from the vortex, but not the compression and SBV-enhanced stretching contribution as analysed in $\S$\ref{subsec: VD model}.
+Here, we further decompose (\ref{eq: t_b*}) to a Mach number dependence expression to illustrate the mixing enhancement contribution from shock strength and variable density effect.